 In 2018, CMP finished construction of its centralized AOP treatment facility at its Delta site.
-The centralized treatment facility will end the need for redundant VOC wellhead treatment and address 1,4 dioxane issues.
+The centralized treatment facility will end the need for redundant VOC wellhead treatment and address 1,4-dioxane issues.
 Additionally, this new facility will streamline CMP's production and distribution while providing an overall decrease in CMP's treatment and remediation costs.
-However due to the presence of PFAS contamination, DDW is requiring CMP construct dedicated PFAS treatment before permitting its centralized AOP treatment facility.
-It is anticipated the CMP will begin operation of the centralized AOP and PFAS treatment systems in 2023.
+However, due to the presence of PFAS contamination, DDW is requiring CMP construct dedicated PFAS treatment before permitting its centralized AOP treatment facility.
+In 2023, CMP finished construction of the required PFAS treatment facility and began operation of the centralized groundwater treatment facility.

-As of September 30, 2022, the intermediate zone remedy projects have treated approximately 210,721.33 acre-feet of contaminated groundwater and have removed approximately 29,038.30 lbs. of VOCs and perchlorate.
+As of June 30, 2024, the intermediate zone remedy projects have treated approximately 222,158 acre-feet of contaminated groundwater and have removed approximately 30,007 lbs. of VOCs and perchlorate.